Wireless Telecommunications Carriers NAICS 517112

 Recent Developments

-• Wireless telecommunications carrier industry employment decreased slightly during the first month of 2025, according to the US Bureau of Labor Statistics (BLS).
-Wireless telecommunications carriers increased prices slightly during 2024, according to the BLS.
-Wireless telecommunications carrier sales are forecast to grow at a 2.56% compounded annual rate from 2024 to 2028, slower than the growth of the overall economy, according to Inforum and the Interindustry Economic Research Fund, Inc.
+- Wireless telecommunications carrier industry employment decreased slightly and average wages for nonsupervisory employees increased slightly during the first five months of 2025, according to the US Bureau of Labor Statistics (BLS).
+Wireless telecommunications carriers decreased prices slightly during the first half of 2025, according to the BLS.
+Wireless telecommunications carrier sales are forecast to grow at a 4.94% compounded annual rate from 2025 to 2029, faster than the growth of the overall economy, according to Inforum and the Interindustry Economic Research Fund, Inc.

 Industry Revenue